comedate/VolumeRendering/README.md

 # VolumeRendering

-This Project is to render medical images or Volume with OpenGL.
+This Project is to render medical images or Volume with VTK Using Python